5 Rules That Helped Me Stop Skipping The Gym and Build Consistency

 Years ago, I got in a bad habit around 5:30pm each day.

 I'd close shop for the day (aka shut my laptop), pull out my phone and check the latest news as a little reward.
-While it beat the northern daylights out of checking it midday and distracting my work focus - it distracted from my workout focus.
 Just a few minutes of scrolling would turn into 15...
 20... even 30 minutes.
-Then before I knew it, I was in a fog, not in the mood to exercise and my freight train momentum grinded to a halt.
+Then before I knew it, I was in a mental fog. and not in the mood to exercise.
+Any momentum grinded to a halt.

 No news (or social media) until after exercise.